Kyrobi/Cynagen/Files/Rules.md

 ## 2. Do not advertise.
 **a).** Advertising is prohibited in chat.
 Advertising consists of **promoting** anything that isn’t Cynagen related.

 **b).** Discussion of external products (Computers, Hypixel, Bell Peppers, Dr. Pepper, etc.) are allowed as long as they are not being promoted.
-YouTube videosm google links, Twitch, and external sites are also allow provided you're sensible with them - no link to virus, NSFW, or the like.
+YouTube videos, Google links, Twitch, and external sites are allowed provided you're sensible with them - no linking to a virus, NSFW, or the like.

 **c).** If you advertise on the server, you will be punished depending on the severity and frequency of the advertisement.

-**d).** Advertising your in-game products is fine; you are allowed to promote your plot shop and products you are selling in-game as long as it isn’t excessive (excessive being less than 2 minutes in between each advertisement).
+**d).** Advertising your in-game products is fine; you are allowed to promote your plot shop and products you are selling in-game as long as it isn’t excessive (excessive being a period of time where you think won't annoy players on the server).